-Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |
+| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

-Description: | References and cites 'R' and 'R' packages on the fly in 'R Markdown' and 'Quarto'. 'pakret' provides a minimalistic API that generates preformatted citations of 'R' and 'R' packages, and adds their reference to a '.bib' file directly from within your document. |
+| Description: | References and cites 'R' and 'R' packages on the fly in 'R Markdown' and 'Quarto'. 'pakret' provides a minimalist API that generates preformatted citations for 'R' and 'R' packages, and adds their references to a '.bib' file directly from within your document. |

-Authors: | Arnaud Gallou [aut, cre, cph] |
+| Authors: | Arnaud Gallou [aut, cre, cph] (ORCID: <https://orcid.org/0000-0002-1002-4247>) |

-Maintainer: | Arnaud Gallou <[email protected]> |
+| Maintainer: | Arnaud Gallou <[email protected]> |

-License: | GPL (>= 3) |
+| License: | GPL (>= 3) |

-Version: | 0.2.2.9000 |
+| Version: | 0.3.1.9000 |

-Built: | 2024-10-23 11:13:59 UTC |
+| Built: | 2026-05-15 08:56:37 UTC |

-Source: | https://github.com/arnaudgallou/pakret |
+| Source: | https://github.com/arnaudgallou/pakret |

-automatically references the cited package in the
+pkrt() automatically references the cited package to the first (by

 pkg |

-Name of the package to cite. |
+Name of the package to cite.
+You can use |

-pkrt("pakret") pkrt("R")
+pkrt("pakret") pkrt("R")pkrt("pakret") pkrt("R")

-automatically references the cited packages in the first (by default)
+the cited packages in the first (by default) .bib file specified in the

-file specified in the YAML header if no references of the packages
+YAML header if no reference for the packages already exists.

 ... |